-- Neapolitan Mastiff: Neapolitan Mastiffs and Cane Corsos were both bred in Italy as a working dog.
-Both breeds are very large, but the Neapolitan Mastiff is even larger than the Cane Corso with an average male weight of 140 pounds compared to the 104-pound average of a Cane Corso.
+- Neapolitan Mastiff: Neapolitan Mastiffs and Cane Corsos were both bred in Italy as working dogs.
+Both breeds are very large, but the Neapolitan Mastiff is even larger than the Cane Corso, with an average male weight of 140 pounds compared to the 104-pound average of a Cane Corso.
 Both breeds make an excellent watchdog, but Cane Corsos have a much higher prey drive than a Neapolitan Mastiff.

 Famous Cane Corsos

-There are a few celebrities that own Cane Corsos:
+There are a few celebrities that own Cane Corso: